Experiencing a different side of Saskatchewan

 In the time between meals, Saskatchewan's cities house an array of worthwhile arts and culture landmarks and experiences to keep you busy.

-Saskatoon has its own little oasis near the city.
-The Meewasin Valley contains over 35-miles of walkable, joggable, bikeable, or even skiable trails through conserved land full of parks and wildlife.
+Saskatoon has its own little oasis in the city.
+The Meewasin Valley follows the South Saskatchewan River corridor contains over 65-miles of walkable, joggable, bikeable, or even skiable trails through conserved land full of parks and wildlife.

-Venture to the southern edge of town for a visit to the Saskatoon Western Development MuseumExternal Link Title, the largest human history museum in the province, and experience life as it was 100 years ago in a boomtown.
-Or venture north, to the Wanuskewin Heritage ParkExternal Link Title, and go even further back in time, exploring 6,000-year-old archeological digs while learning about First Nations history and tradition.
+Venture to the southern edge of town for a visit to the Saskatoon Western Development Museum, the largest human history museum in the province, and experience life as it was 100 years ago in a boomtown.
+Or venture north, to the Wanuskewin Heritage Park, to go even further back in time, exploring 6,000-year-old archeological digs while learning the story of the Northern Plains Indigenous peoples.

 To discover more of Saskatchewan’s urban attractions, visit their website.